DenHafiz69/expentrax-telegram/README.md

-# 💸 Telegram Expense Tracker Bot
+# 💸 ExpenTrax - Telegram Expense Tracker Bot

 A simple Telegram bot to track your expenses and income, view summaries, and export reports — all from your chat.